ariel-research/budget-survey/README.md

 2. `generate_survey_optimization_stats(df)`: Generates optimization statistics for all survey responses.
 3. `summarize_stats_by_survey(df)`: Summarizes statistics by survey ID, including a total summary row.

+The survey report generator includes functions for:

+1. `generate_overall_stats(summary_stats)`: Generates overall survey participation statistics.
+2. `generate_survey_analysis(summary_stats)`: Provides a detailed analysis for each survey.
+3. `generate_overall_trends(summary_stats)`: Summarizes optimization trends across all surveys.
+4. `generate_individual_analysis(optimization_stats)`: Analyzes individual participant responses.
+5. `generate_visualization(summary_stats)`: Creates a bar chart comparing sum vs ratio optimization across surveys.
+6. `generate_key_findings(summary_stats, optimization_stats)`: Produces key insights and conclusions from the data.

-### Generated Tables
+### Generated Files

-The analysis script generates three CSV files, all saved in the `data` directory:
+The analysis scripts generate the following files in the `data` directory:

-1. **all_completed_survey_responses.csv**
-   - Location: `data/all_completed_survey_responses.csv`
-   - Content: Raw data of all completed survey responses, including user choices for each comparison pair.
+1. **all_completed_survey_responses.csv**: Raw data of all completed survey responses.
-   - Use: Provides a comprehensive view of all survey data for detailed analysis.

-2. **survey_optimization_stats.csv**
-   - Location: `data/survey_optimization_stats.csv`
-   - Content: Optimization statistics for each survey response, including the number of sum-optimized and ratio-optimized choices.
+2. **survey_optimization_stats.csv**: Optimization statistics for each survey response.
-   - Use: Helps in understanding individual user tendencies towards sum or ratio optimization.

-3. **summarize_stats_by_survey.csv**
-   - Location: `data/summarize_stats_by_survey.csv`
-   - Content: Aggregated statistics for each survey, including total responses, optimization percentages, and a summary row for overall statistics.
+3. **summarize_stats_by_survey.csv**: Aggregated statistics for each survey and overall summary.
-   - Use: Provides a high-level overview of survey results and overall optimization trends.
+4. **survey_analysis_report.pdf**: Comprehensive PDF report of survey results and analysis.

 ### Table Explanations

 1. **All Completed Survey Responses**
    - Each row represents a single comparison pair from a completed survey.
    - Includes survey ID, user ID, optimal allocation, and details of each comparison pair.
-   - Useful for in-depth analysis of individual responses and patterns.

 2. **Survey Optimization Stats**
    - Each row represents a completed survey response.
    - Shows the number of sum-optimized and ratio-optimized choices for each response.
-   - Helps identify whether users tend to optimize for sum differences or ratios.

 3. **Summarize Stats by Survey**
    - Each row represents aggregate data for a single survey, with a final row summarizing across all surveys.
    - Includes metrics such as unique users, total answers, and percentages of sum/ratio optimized choices.
-   - Provides a quick overview of survey performance and user tendencies across different surveys.

-Remember to regularly run the analysis script to keep these statistics up-to-date as new survey responses are collected.
+Remember to regularly run both the analysis script and the report generator to keep these statistics and reports up-to-date as new survey responses are collected.

 ## Testing